Johnson County Natural Resources Plan

 documenting a framework for evaluating private lands for the purpose of providing management guidance and tools for long-term protection including conservation easements to landowners within the county

-Vireo and the consulting team were tasked with generating an inventory of the city’s assets and developing a clearly-defined vision for Manhattan’s Parks & Recreation Department’s future.
-The result was a Comprehensive Plan created through a careful process that will guide long-range planning and decision making toward a clearly defined vision for the next 20 years.
+Vireo and the consulting team were tasked with generating an inventory of JCPRD’s natural resource assets and developing a clearly-defined vision for the future.
+The result was a plan created through a careful process that will guide long-range planning and decision making toward a clearly defined conservation vision for the next 20 years.